315+ Telescopes Ranked

 It has a 1.25” rack-and-pinion focuser, which is made mostly out of plastic.
 But I found it to be working pretty well.

 The 130ST attaches to its mount with a pair of tube rings but no Vixen dovetail system.
-To put it on another mount, you’d need to buy a dovetail and attach it to the rings.
+To put it on another mount, we’d need to buy a dovetail and attach it to the rings.

 Optics’ Collimation Requirements